krenakxg/bi-case-study/README.md

 This will:
 1. Load and clean raw engine operation data
-2. Create dimension and fact tables (Star Schema)
+2. Design the data model
-3. Export to Tableau Hyper format for dashboard development
+3. Export data model to **.hyper** for Tableau data ingestion